deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "…No. None."

 "Then you know what I see, Brother?
-I see a poor pre-contact life form, who-knows- how-far from home and probably feeling very confused right now."
+I see a poor pre-contact life form, who-knows-how-far from home and probably feeling very confused right now."
 Regaari looked his Brother in the eye.
 "And I intend to say as much to the Mother-Supreme."

 "You'd defy our clan Fathers a second time?"